 You have a whole day to spend exploring Marrakesh today!
-Wander through the souk market to see everything from conical towers of spices in every colour, to handmade leather items, delicate jewellery and bright caftans!
+Wander through the souk market to see everything from conical towers of spices in every color, to handmade leather items, delicate jewelry, and bright caftans!
 Spend some time bartering if something really catches your eye.

 Make your way to the Ben Youssef Madrasa, a Quranic school dating back to the 14th century and a stunning example of Moroccan architecture – particularly the main courtyard with its intricate mosaic design.

 Another place worth visiting is the El Badi Palace, constructed by Sultan Ahmed el Mansur Dhahbi in the 16th century.
 While much of the majestic palace is in ruins now, you can still walk through the lush gardens, climb to the top of one of the towers, and venture into the underground tunnels which served as the jail.

 If you’re feeling a bit overwhelmed by the bustle, the noise, and the assault on your senses from your day in the medina, finish off the afternoon with a tranquil hour or two at the Jardin Majorelle.

 One of the most popular tourist attractions in Marrakesh, the Majorelle Gardens still manages to be a calm, beautiful place where you can catch your breath and relax amidst the shady trees and brightly colored plant pots.
 The background noise of trickling water and birdsong make this place feel like an oasis in the middle of the city!

 Day 6: Visit Essaouira – Town of Arts, Surfers, and Seafood!